cerner/fhir.cerner.com/content/authorization.md

 #### Considerations for Handling 'offline_access' ####

-To utilize refresh tokens issued with the offline_access scope, Cerner requires your application is present credentials as part of the access token request utilizing the [BASIC authentication scheme][RFC2617].
-The rationale is such that if your solution compromises a large number of refresh tokens that such refresh tokens need not be revoked;
-only our client credentials need to be rotated to prevent misues of such compromised token values.
-Client credentials for applications using Cerner's authorization server as issued via [Cerner Central System Account Management][SYSTEM-ACCOUNTS].
-See the [Registering a System Account][SYSTEM-ACCOUNT-SECTION] section for more information on how to register these applications.

-It is currently not recommended to store offline_access tokens in persistent storage at a user's device.
-Cerner's authorization management workflows do not currently identify individual devices, or provide revocation tools that would allow a user to revoke access to individual devices.
-If your application will allow the user to obtain data at their client device, you must supply your own mechanism for authenticating and revoking such devices to the user and/or administrators.

 Cerner's authorization server can be used as an authentication mechanism via the use of the "openid" scope.
 In this scenario, an offline access refresh token could be stored in your